(Where the term Association is used in this procedure, it shall be deemed to include member boards and associations.)

 Name change hearings are not "legal" proceedings or "trials" and are not subject to the customary rules applicable to judicial proceedings such as rules of evidence or cross examination of the other associations' presenters.

-3. MINUTES: A copy of the minutes from the General Membership or Board of Directors meeting authorizing the name change must be submitted.
+- A copy of the minutes from the General Membership or Board of Directors meeting authorizing the name change must be uploaded to the online form above.